Each Sunday I’ll try to post a song or two for those who are shut-in and shut out of church. – SB

 We drove past Birds Hill park, hung a right at the #12 Hwy and soon found ourselves at Cooks Creek which is the home of the magnificent Immaculate Conception Ukrainian Catholic Church which, though closed, was still a heartening sight to see.

 It’s a surprisingly majestic structure to find smack dab in the middle of our otherwise more pragmatic prairie culture.
 But it’s not immodest.
 It’s beautiful.
 There’s a difference.
 And for some reason, my heart leapt when I saw below the nine celestial cupolas, several trumpeting angels, who’s pure white stone caught the sun and set them ablaze against the day’s clear sky.

 I’m not going to lie.
 My heart, like so many of yours, is heavy these days.
-There’s a weighted blanket over everything it seems as every day brings dire warnings and news of so many who are being dramatically affected by this global pandemic.
-I worry about my kids and their kids.
-I worry about my mom who is in a care home that is closed to visitors.
-And, of course, I’m concerned for my business and my staff.
+There’s a weighted blanket over everything it seems as every day brings dire warnings and news of friends and loved ones who are being dramatically affected by this global pandemic.
+And, of course, I worry about my business, my staff, I worry about my kids and their kids…I worry about my mom.

 Thanks be to God.

 I wrote this song many years ago and there are several recorded versions.
 This one seemed to be the appropriate one for today. – SB